10th International Research Conference of the European Research Network On Philanthropy

 Practical information, hotels and local transportation:

-Practical information regarding the location, hotels and local transportation will be published soon.
+Practical information regarding the location, hotels and local transportation can be found in this document.
 If you are interested in exhibiting your work and/or organization, advertise during the conference or interested in sponsoring this conference, you can find more information here.

 As the new century comes of age – at 21 – we invite papers to take stock of the contribution of philanthropy in Europe to bridge existing and new divides in society.
 Covid-19 has put tremendous strains on the way we were used to organize our societies.
 What role for philanthropy to bridge the gaps caused by covid-19?
 What effects does covid-19 has on philanthropy itself?
 And to what extent can philanthropy overcome populism, polarization and rising levels of inequality and immigration to keep communities together by connecting religious groups, native and immigrant groups, the rich and poor and address the Sustainable Development Goals?
 As philanthropy is increasingly viewed from a critical perspective, we invite you to explore its responsibility to reduce inequality and what consequences this may have in the future.